Mark Ravenhill’s Shopping and Fucking hit British theatre like a…

 When the band took to the stage, opening with Fat of the Land’s ‘Breathe’ it was like having a nuclear rave gun fired right into your face.
 From there on in, the show was relentless, with a rib rattling bass and a sea of bouncing, smiling faces.

-For the encore, they came back with even more gusto and managed to milk another 10 minutes of sweat and adrenaline from the up-4-it crowd.
-‘Smack My Bitch Up’ and ‘Outta Space’ saw the entire Academy pogo-ing up with deranged and gleeful abandon.
+For the encore, they came back with MORE gusto and managed to milk another 10 minutes of sweat and adrenaline from the up-4-it crowd.
+‘Smack My Bitch Up’ and ‘Outta Space’ saw the entire Academy pogo-ing with deranged and gleeful abandon.
 Then it was over.

 As we shuffled to the night-bus stop, with the rest of the wide-eyed and gibbering throng, it became clear just how exhilarating the gig had been.
 It was like the world had gone from 3D colour to muted, flat black and white.